bolinches/HANA-TDI-healthcheck/README.md

 You can the agree or disagree to run hoh

-As example output of a system:
+As example output of a SuSE system:

 ```
 Checking OS version